Last changed 13 September 2025

 - Peterson, Nicolas, Patrick McConvell, Ste[ph]en Wild & Rod

-of the Walpiri and Kartangarurru - Kurintji.
+Walpiri and Kartangarurru - Kurintji.
 Revised Version.

 - 1978